 As coordinator of sports medicine for Université de Moncton and owner of Sportmed Physiotherapy, I believe that it is imperative that we provide our athletes with the best care available.
 While returning to play is relevant, it ranks a distant third to the lifelong health and education of our student-athletes.
 We must minimize the long term effects of injuries, especially concussions, and their potentially life changing repercussions.

 Dr. Stephanie Melanson (Diploma of Sport Medicine) administers medical concussion assessments at our Sports Medicine Clinic.
-Under her guidance Sportmed’s health professionals provide the nutrition, physiotherapy and kinesiology services that she deems necessary to facilitate the best possible outcome for those who suffering from this potentially incapacitating injury.
+Under her guidance Sportmed’s health professionals provide the physiotherapy and kinesiology services that she deems necessary to facilitate the best possible outcome for those who suffering from this potentially incapacitating injury.